d2foundry/hot-metal/docs/features/search.md

 This works with filters of different types (so you can combine filters for `frame` and `weapon`), and with multiple `trait` selections.
 If you want to find weapons that can roll both Demolitionist and Adrenaline Junkie, selecting a `trait` filter and finding each will work, however they may not be in different columns.
 If you would like to query for traits in *different* columns, use the `trait_1` and `trait_2` filter.

-It's also worth noting that since these work as a logical **AND**, choosing multiple filters of the same type won't be able to match anything (aside from traits, as we just went over).
+It's also worth noting that since these work as a logical **AND**, choosing multiple filters of the same type won't be able to match anything (aside from traits, as we previously went over).
 This is because a weapon can't be both a Sidearm **AND** a Hand Cannon.

 ## Advanced Text Queries